monojit18/AKSTraining-Basic-to-Pro/README.md

       ```bash
       #SSL Offloading at Nginx Ingress Controller
-      #Current implementation QA is already setup for this
+      #Current setup for QA as described above is already setup for this

       #PFX Certtificate is uploaded at Application Gateway for the Listener - aks-train-appgw-dev-listener
       #Http Settings for aks-train-appgw-qa-http-settings - is setup over Https (443)
       #Traffic from Application Gateway to Nginx Ingress Controller of AKS cluster is over Https (443)